 6. Cases part-heard as of 7 April 2021

-Where a case commenced prior to 7 April 2021 which has not concluded, and where, inevitably, evidence was heard without an oath or affirmation being administered, the Adjudication Officer will now have to consider whether a serious and direct conflict of evidence arises in the case.
+Where a case commenced prior to 7 April 2021 which has not concluded, and where, inevitably, evidence was heard without an oath or affirmation being administered, in considering whether the evidence needs to be reheard afresh on oath the Adjudication Officer will now have to consider whether a serious and direct conflict of evidence arises in the case.

 Parties will have the opportunity to make submissions before any determination is made on this question.
 It is intended that part-heard cases will be scheduled for hearing to determine whether there is a serious and direct conflict of evidence.
 This will be done by the Adjudication Officer who already part-heard the matter and they will decide whether the case can be completed without an oath or affirmation or whether it must start afresh.